Idemitsu Kosan: Showa Shell merger

 In 2016, Idemitsu management announced plans to merge the company with Showa Shell Sekiyu, the fifth-largest oil wholesaler in Japan.
 The transaction was opposed by the founding Idemitsu family for several reasons, reportedly including ongoing friction between the family and Tembo's management team, cultural differences between the two companies, geopolitical issues (Idemitsu being a major importer of Iranian oil while Showa Shell would remain partly owned by Saudi Aramco), and pressure from rival JX Nippon Oil & Energy which was simultaneously planning its own merger with TonenGeneral.
 Without approval from the Idemitsu family for a full merger, company management purchased 31% of Showa Shell in December 2016, and launched partnerships in refining and logistics starting in April 2017.
 Idemitsu completed the acquisition and merger of Showa Shell in 2019.

 Oil extraction and shipping

-The daughter company Idemitsu Oil & Gas Co., Ltd. produces about 30000 oilbbl of crude oil per day.
+The subsidiary Idemitsu Oil & Gas Co., Ltd. produces about 30000 oilbbl of crude oil per day.
 The primary sources is Idemitsus stake in Norwegian oil fields in the North Sea (North Sea oil).
 The first and largest Snorre oil field has been followed by several more.
 In the Sea of Japan, Idemitsu has oil platforms in Niigata prefecture near Aga and Iwafune, but the production is small.
 There are exploration projects in Vietnam, Thailand and Cambodia.
 In Vietnam, the exploration is together with Russian Zarubezhneft and the Vietnam Oil & Gas Group (Petro Vietnam).

 Idemitsu Kosan owns 12 oil tankers for international use.